Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Experiments

 \section{Experiments}

-In our experiments, we evaluate the effectiveness of our proposed attacks: batch label inference attack and gradient-replacement backdoor at the passive party, as well as our proposed CoAE defense at the active party in a VFL training protocol.
+In our experiments, we first evaluate the effectiveness of our proposed attacks.
+Then we evaluate the performance of various defense strategies, including our proposed CoAE defense at the active party in a black-boxed VFL training protocol.